W4RH4WK/cpp-init/README.md

     - When creating a new project, select *Empty Project (C++)*
     - From here, just add a source file and you are good to go

+- Do **not** use MSYS2 or any form of MinGW.
+  MinGW setups are a lot more error prone and not suited for beginners.

 ### Linux

 - Use [Visual Studio Code](https://code.visualstudio.com/)